Harrison Dalton

 Harrison Dalton (c.
 1825 – 14 July 1881) was an English cricketer.
-He was christened at Stowmarket, Suffolk on 20 July 1825.
+He was born in Gipping, Suffolk, and christened at Stowmarket on 20 July 1825.

 A batsman of unknown style, Dalton made a single appearance first-class cricket for the Marylebone Cricket Club (MCC) against Oxford University in 1846 at the Magdalen Ground, Oxford.
 In a match which the MCC won by three wickets, Dalton ended the MCC's first-innings not out on 1 run, while in their second-innings he was dismissed for 6 runs by Gerald Yonge.
 Dalton batted at number eleven in the MCC first-innings, but opened the batting alongside Roger Kynaston in their second-innings.

-He died at Bradford, Yorkshire on 14 July 1881.
+He died at Whitchurch-on-Thames, Oxfordshire on 14 July 1881.